Sunday, May 26, 2013

 After I’d got the telescope and mount assembled, the canopy up, and all the rest of the junk I carry to a star party arranged, I began to hear rumbling.
 It was not from the sky.
 Oh, there were plenty of clouds, but no thunder yet.
 It was Unk’s tummy.
 I’d eschewed my normal breakfast stop at MacDonald’s, you see, since it wouldn’t have been much fun without Miss D. Instead, I’d settled for a couple of pieces of toast before I left home.

 Oh, well, such is the life of an amateur astronomer.
 I tried to forget about the clouds and motored up to the Lodge to unpack in my room.
-One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a passel of small motel-like rooms.
-As you may know, I am way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.
+One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a bunch of small motel-like rooms.
+As you may know, your uncle is way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.
+If I am to have any hope of observing into the wee hours, I must get some rest during the day, and that is simply impossible for me to do in a group cabin, much less a freaking tent.

-My little room, “West 6,” was identical to those I’d stayed in on the three previous trips to the DSRSG at the FRC: bunk bed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
+My little room, “West 6,” was identical to those I’d stayed in on previous trips to the DSRSG at the FRC and contained both a bunkbed and a twin bed (we did get one with a double bed one year), small desk/dresser, bathroom with a shower, sink in the room, and a couple of electrical outlets.
 There was also an air-conditioner, which was only somewhat necessary in the uncharacteristically cool May weather we were having.
 While the Center technically has wireless Internet, their (satellite) connection can best be described as “intermittent.”
 I unpacked my suitcase, changed into the new Pink Floyd T-shirt I’d picked up at the Chiefland Wally-World last month, and headed back to the field.

 What did I do there?
 Hung out with old friends shooting the breeze about many things.
-While I didn’t care for the hard-right politics that was an obsession for some of the folks, I joined in when the topic became old TV shows and movies.
+While I didn’t care for the hard-right politics that was an obsession for some of these folks, I joined in the discussion when the topic switched to old TV shows and movies.
 Heck, there was even a little astronomy talk.
-In other words, I had a nice time shooting the breeze with friends I see too seldom, and when the discussion turned to “right versus left,” I recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back.”
+In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back,” and wandered back to my EZ-Up to continue arranging my gear.

 Finally, it was six and time for the first meal of the star party.
 While I’ve occasionally been served something not to my taste, I can say I have never seen poor quality food at FRC.
 It is, in fact, right up there with the best food I’ve eaten at any star party.
 Thursday evening was no exception: uber-tender pot roast, gravy-drenched mashed potatoes, green beans, and a salad bar (yes, a salad bar at a star party).
 The only problem?
 So few of us and so much food made it tempting to go back for seconds—or thirds.